9 Raffle Games to Help You Raise More Money

 How It Works

 Participants pay to pick an envelope, balloon, or mystery number.
-Each hides a prize—some big, some small.
+Each hides a prize, some big, some small.

-Why it works: Instant gratification plus gamification.
+Instant gratification plus gamification.

-Best for: School fundraisers, casual community events.
+School fundraisers, casual community events.

-Tip: Mix high-value prizes with low-cost ones to keep profit margins strong.
+Mix high-value prizes with low-cost ones to keep profit margins strong.

 7. Wine Pull / Mystery Bag Raffle